enciphers-team/ThreadsApp/README.md

     BUCKET_NAME=your-bucket-name
     ```

-4. Create a .env file in client folder of your project and set the following environment variables:
+4. Update a .env file in client folder and set the following environment variables:

     ```
-    REACT_APP_API_BASE_URL=http://localhost:4000 // Or <Your_Node.js_API_URL>
+    REACT_APP_API_BASE_URL=http://localhost:4000/ // Or <Your_Node.js_API_URL>
     ```

-    if you are deploying application using nginx configuration, then use following in env.
+    if you are deploying application using nginx configuration and domain name, then use following in .env.

      ```
-     REACT_APP_API_BASE_URL=http://localhost:4000/api/ // (Or "<Your_Node.js_API_URL>/api/" for eg if you are deploying on domain example.com then give value as https://example.com/api/ otherwise if running on some instance or server then give value as http://<your-instance-ip>:4000)
+     REACT_APP_API_BASE_URL=http://<your-domain-name>/api/ // (for eg if you are deploying on domain example.com then give value as https://example.com/api/ otherwise if running on some instance without domain then give value as http://<your-instance-ip>:4000/)
-     DANGEROUSLY_DISABLE_HOST_CHECK=true
      ```

+     OR if you are deploying without nginx and no domain name (i.e running on instance with ip and no domain registered)

+     ```
+     REACT_APP_API_BASE_URL=http://<your-instance-ip>:4000/  // (for eg if you are deploying on instance with ip 10.10.10.10 then give value as https://10.10.10.10:4000/)
+     ```
-5. Adding Test Users
+6. Adding Test Users

     To add test users to your MongoDB database, run below command at root of project folder (i.e /ThreadsApp):